Anerkiki/pokemon-island-resort/README.md

 ### Font Colouring

-The only colour (in the Colour Pallet) not from the background image was the dark brown shade `#674A18`, originally `#84644B`, which I chose because all of the other colours (apart from the leaf colour) were too pale to stand out against a pale sandy background (which I used as a background for all blocks of text), and it still matches the aesthetic nicely, but doesn't compete for attention from any of the more important headers, that I want the attention to initially be drawn to.
+The only colour (in the Colour Pallet) not picked from the background image was the dark brown shade `#674A18`, originally `#84644B`, which I chose because all of the other colours (apart from the leaf colour) were too pale to stand out against a pale sandy background (which I used as a background for all blocks of text), and it still matches the aesthetic nicely, but doesn't compete for attention from any of the more important headers, that I want the attention to initially be drawn to.

 For this reason I kept the headings (Skranji) as more colourful, in a brighter green/golden sandy colour depending on the background shade, e.g. the bolder leaf colour on a paler background and the lighter sand colour on a darker background, so that the contrast is enough to be read easily.